Wiredify/system/README.md

 * Follow/Follower function - #4
-* Notify when user is followed, got comment or user's article is recommended - #3
 * If new log is there, make the channel bold
 * Log Search
 * Stat/Access analytics